LijinghuaZhang/LijinghuaZhang.github.io/_pages/about.md

 ---

-I am currently a first-year PhD student in the statistics department at UCI.
+I am a first year PhD student in the Department of xxx at xxx, advised by xxx.
+I obtained my Bachelor's degree in xxx from xxx.

 Research Highlights
 ======